jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<learnDirectoryStructure.sh>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<learnDirectoryRelationships.sh>`

 ----